CartoDB/mobile-sdk/doc/getting_started.md

 ## Xamarin (Android and iOS)

-### Get component from Xamarin Store
+### Get library from nuget

-[Xamarin Component Store](https://components.xamarin.com/view/cartomapssdk) has CARTO Maps SDK as *component*, which can be added to your Android or iOS project directly from Xamarin Studio or Visual Studio.
+Add library as nuget [CartoMobileSDK](https://www.nuget.org/packages/CartoMobileSDK/) from the main repo to your app.

 ### Register license key